 Read: Check out our email pitch templates to get started

 3. Utilizing social media

 There should be a balance between administration of a good plan and allowing the natural flow of information to drum up interest.
-It is always a to try to force journalists to write about your product, clientele but creating healthy relationships that foster mutual benefit and growth will always precede great service.
-A genuine article will show in the writing and conversely affect the coverage.
+Rather than trying to push journalists to write about your product, you will achieve better results by creating healthy relationships with these journalists beforehand.
+If a journalist feels appreciated, then their article will be more genuine.